How to Get Verified on Instagram

 According to Instagram, once your request is reviewed, you’ll receive a notification letting you know if your account has been verified or not.

-If your request is denied, you have to way 30 days before submitting a new request.
+If your request is denied, you have to wait 30 days before submitting a new request.
 If your request is granted, you verified badge should appear on your account right away.

 Keep in mind that if you provide false or misleading information during the verification process, Instagram will remove your verified badge and may take additional action to delete your account.